Airlines expect U.S. operations to rebound on Thursday as FAA investigates outage

 By David Shepardson and Rajesh Kumar Singh

+511 U.S. flights, however, were delayed and 63 were canceled as of Thursday early morning, according to FlightAware.

-More than 11,300 U.S. flights were delayed or cancelled on Wednesday, according to FlightAware, in the first national grounding of domestic traffic in about two decades.
+More than 11,300 flights were delayed or canceled on Wednesday in the first national grounding of domestic traffic in about two decades.

 Major carriers such as Delta Air Lines DAL.N, United Airlines UAL.O and Southwest Airlines LUV.N said they expected normal operations on Thursday.